 - To make the rice dumplings: In a medium-sized bowl, mix the rice flour and water.
 Slowly mix the flour and water till the flour becomes less powdery and starts to get thick and solid.
 Using your hands, shape the rice flour mixture into one-inch sized balls.
 Put them in a dry, large plate.
 Refrigerate for 30 minutes to one hour for the rice balls to firm up.

 - To cook the dumplings in coconut: Separately, over medium heat, in a medium-sized stockpot, add the coconut milk, water and sugar.
 Stir to blend well.
 Allow the coconut milk mixture to heat up then start to bubble.
 Lower heat to a simmer and let the mixture cook for ten minutes.
 Stir the coconut milk and water a few times and make sure heat is kept at a simmer or milk might curdle.
+This takes about 10 minutes.

 - Add the bilo-bilo rice flour dumplings to the coconut milk mixture.
 Stir gently so coconut milk coats the rice balls.
 Add the strips of langka/jackfruit and blend well.
 Over low-medium heat, cook for about 6 minutes more till rice balls puff up and get slightly enlarged.
 The langka strips will soften at this same amount of time.
 Keep stirring the mixture every so often.
 The rice balls or ‘bilo-bilo’ tend to stick to the bottom of the stockpot if left unattended.